 MDH recommends that all cPAH cancer risk evaluations include the use of age-dependent exposure estimates in combination with age-dependent adjustments to potency. [see: Risk Assessment Advice for Incorporating Early-Life Sensitivity into Cancer Risk Assessments for Linear Carcinogens (PDF: 29KB/3 pages)]

 Finally, it is important to maintain a state-wide database of site and source-type specific cPAH concentrations so that different source-type default multipliers can be developed.
 This could significantly decrease analytical and cleanup costs in the future for sites with significant cPAH contamination.

 |Priority cPAHs||Relative Potency Factors|

-References used by MDH to support these recommendations are found in "Guidance for Evaluating the Cancer Potency of Polycyclic Aromatic Hydrocarbon (PAH) Mixtures in Environmental Samples", dated August 15, 2013 (PDF: 247KB/13 pages).
+References used by MDH to support these recommendations are found in "Guidance for Evaluating the Cancer Potency of Polycyclic Aromatic Hydrocarbon (PAH) Mixtures in Environmental Samples", dated October 31, 2014 (PDF: 263KB/15 pages).